basho/rfc/erlang_errors/README.md

     462 [error] **PID** scan_key_files: error function_clause @ [{riak_kv_bitcask_backend,key_transform_to_1,[<<"\": \"0.0\", \n
 ```

 A process like this could be automated and pushed into a pipeline.
-The crash reports would need to be aggreagated by release - so a prioritisation decision would need to be taken (are we only doing this for 2.x releases etc, etc).
+The crash reports would need to be aggregated by release - so a prioritisation decision would need to be taken (are we only doing this for 2.x releases etc, etc).
 The pipeline should be shared between the test infrastructure and the CSE team.

 This pipeline would be effectively an automated triage process - high frequency bugs could then be tackled.
 Prioritisation would best be done after the data has been examined but the following criteria suggestion themselves as options:

 * maximum number of instances (one debug file per customer)
 * maximum number of customers see the problem
 * by a count of errors per instance for a module/repo
-* by a count of cusomters experiencing errors for a module/repo
+* by a count of customers experiencing errors for a module/repo

 There are a number of obvious workflows which could be used depending on how we triage the problem and the scale of the defects exposed:
 ```